ChristophKirst/ClearMapUnstable/docs/imageanalysis.rst

     Total Time Image Statistics: elapsed time: 0:00:00 2305.4042155294119

+Image statistics can be very helpful for modules, such as Ilastik, requiring a different bit depth than the original 16 or 12 bits files, as it helps to determine how to resample the images to a lower bit depth.

 Background Removal
 ------------------

 One of the first steps is often to remove background variations.
-Therfore the :mod:`ClearMap.Imageprocessing.BackgroundRemoval` module can be used.
+The :mod:`ClearMap.Imageprocessing.BackgroundRemoval` module can be used.
+It performs the background subtraction by morphological opening.
+The parameter is set as (x,y) where x and y are the diameter of an ellipsoid of a size close to the typical object detected in pixels.
+The intensity of the signal is greatly reduced after the filtering, but the signal-to-noise ration is increased:

    >>> import ClearMap.ImageProcessing.BackgroundRemoval as bgr
    >>> dataBGR = bgr.removeBackground(data.asype('float'), size=(5,5), verbose = True);